TluwaniMS/aws-cloud-practitioner-prep/security-compliance-and-governance/readMe.md

 * Securing operating systems, applications, and configurations within AWS instances.
 * Network and firewall configurations, including VPC (Virtual Private Cloud) settings.
 * Compliance adherence based on industry standards and regulations applicable to the customer's use case.

+## AWS IAM (Identity and Access Management)

+AWS IAM (Identity and Access Management) enables you to securely control access to AWS services and resources.
+IAM allows you to manage users, groups, roles, and their permissions within your AWS account.
+It provides centralized control over who can access specific AWS resources and what actions they can perform on those resources.

+* #### Roles:

+IAM roles are entities with permissions policies that determine what actions can be performed on which resources.
+Roles are not associated with a specific user or group; instead, they are assumed by users, applications, or AWS services temporarily.
+Roles are commonly used to delegate access to resources or services across AWS accounts.

+* #### Policies:

+IAM policies are JSON documents that define permissions and access control rules.
+Policies can be attached to users, groups, roles, or directly to AWS resources.
+They specify the actions allowed or denied, the resources those actions can be performed on, and conditions under which actions are allowed or denied.